 Ahead of the series release in association with BBC Cymru Press Office we will be releasing a series of interviews with the cast and crew.

-How has the reaction been from fans?
+How has the response been from fans so far?

 Series Synopsis – Doctor Who: Flux